JohnPapad/Distributed-File-Management-Tool/README.md

 ## Introduction

 This projects implements a distributed file management tool.
-More specifically it consists of the *jobExecutor* application that creates a series of *Worker* processes that alongside with the *jobExecutor* answer to user queries.
+More specifically, it consists of the *jobExecutor* application that creates a series of *Worker* processes that alongside with the *jobExecutor* answer to user queries.

 *Fork / exec* system calls, processes' communication through *named-pipes (FIFOS)*, *low-level I/O*, *signals* handling are included.